 Dear HLC2020 Admin,

-It has been some months since we last chatted but I just wanted to let you know that we have been working hard and have now been authorised by the UK’s Human Tissue Authority (HTA) to begin to bank cryopreserved follicles.
-In order to gain this approval we had to carry out extensive validation studies to show that we could reproducibly extract human follicles, cryopreserve them, ship, test and thaw them then extract viable cells that could be culture expanded.
-We first submitted the licence application in January and then there was a series of questions some of which needed additional work but the result is an incredibly well understood robust process so the time was well spent.
+It has been some months since we last chatted, but I just wanted to let you know that we have been working hard.
+We have now been authorized by the UK’s Human Tissue Authority (HTA) to begin to bank cryopreserved follicles.
+In order to gain this approval, we had to carry out extensive validation studies to show that we could:

-The HTA stress that this does not authorise or approve treatment and gaining that approval is the next stage in our strategy.
-We are all set to develop the GMP validation data for culture expanded follicle cells and just need to raise the funds to do this.
-As you know, we tried to do this through crowdfunding but unfortunately weren’t successful so are looking at alternative funding sources.
+The HTA stress that this does not authorize or approve treatment and gaining that approval is the next stage in our strategy.
+We are all set to develop the GMP validation data for culture expanded follicle cells and just need to raise the funds to do so.
+As you know, we tried to do this through crowdfunding, but unfortunately weren’t successful.
+So we are looking at alternative funding sources.
 This has given a significant delay to our original timelines.

-Banking will be available through our clinical partners and banking associates who will be licensed procurement centres and we plan to increase the number of these partners and associates over the coming months.
+Banking will be available through our clinical partners and banking associates who will be licensed procurement centers and we plan to increase the number of these partners and associates over the coming months.

 Cryopreservation and banking is just the first step in the process but important elements to note are: